pynchmeister/celestia-data-storage/README.md

 The [IPFS Files API](https://github.com/ipfs/js-ipfs/blob/master/docs/core-api/FILES.md) is designed for videos, et al. which suits our use-case for "lesson" artifacts storage.

+[This document](https://github.com/ipfs/js-ipfs/blob/master/docs/BROWSERS.md) is relevant in that it describes the usage of js ipfs in the browser...

 ### Resources

 * https://proto.school/basics